-The Most Common Types of Legal / Company Structures in Peru:
+The Most Common Types of Companies in Peru:

 We will be going over each of these company structures below in detail so you can see which one is best for you!